 Lagottos are a wonderful choice for people with allergies.
 I have had many people want to meet them to see if their allergies acted up and to date, nobody has ever had a reaction to my dogs.
 My grandson is severely allergic to dogs.
 He has been around ours his entire life, and he is absolutely fine with them.
 If anyone was ever going to have a reaction it would be him.
 I cannot speak for other's dogs because I do not know the purity of their bloodlines.
 You will not have a reaction with mine, guaranteed.

-My first question to you is, are you crate training?
-If you are, super easy.
-If you aren't, then you will find it significantly harder.
-My second question is how consistent are you?
+My first question is whether you are crate training.
+If you are, things will be much easier.
+If not, it will be more challenging.
+My second question is how consistent you are.

 Meeting a puppy doesn’t give you an accurate idea of that baby’s personality.
 You’d be with them for 20 minutes, and all you see is exactly what they are doing, in that minute.
 You don’t have any idea whether some of them woke up, and had been running around like little maniacs for two hours before you arrived, and another two may have been napping, and woke up a couple of minutes before you got there.
 So what you may see is a couple of very sleepy babies, so you might just assume they aren’t playful, aren’t interactive, or don’t like you.
 Then you’d see the other two, and since they just woke up, you might think they were more friendly, and more interactive.